How We Test

 Hydrodynamic Flume - Flow Visualization

-Since wind noise is created by air flow, we need to understand the aerodynamics of air flowing around a cyclist's head, and the impact on that air flow when using Cat-Ears.
-Visualizing air flow, especially when looking for very localized turbulence, is difficult.
-However, air and water are both fluids and at low speeds their behaviors are essentially the same.
-Thus it is possible to do 'aerodynamic testing' using water, and observe those flows in great detail.
+Since wind noise is created by airflow, we need to understand the aerodynamics of air flowing around a cyclist's head and the impact on the airflow when using Cat-Ears.
+Visualizing airflow, especially when looking for very localized turbulence, is difficult.
+However, air and water are both fluids, and their behaviors are essentially the same at low speeds.
+Thus it is possible to do 'aerodynamic testing' using water and observe those flows in great detail.

-We designed and built a water tunnel - otherwise known as a hydrodynamic flume - to meet our unique test requirements.
+We designed and built a water tunnel known as a hydrodynamic flume - to meet our unique test requirements.
 The test chamber is large enough to hold a 'slice' from one of our simulated heads.
-We can pump water through it to reach an air speed equivalent of 15 MPH.
+We can pump water through it to reach an airspeed equivalent of 15 MPH.
 We inject fluorescein dye into the flow and illuminate it with LED and laser ultra-violet lamps.
 We then capture high-resolution videos and photographs, allowing us to see differences in turbulent flow patterns as we design changes to our products.